-Screen technology is developing all the time, and what type of set you buy can have a big impact on the quality of the picture.
-Here we explain the different types of TV screen that are currently available.
+Screen technology is developing all the time, and what kind of set you buy can have a significant impact on the picture quality.
+Here, we explain the different types of TV screen that are currently available.

-LCD TVs used to be the most popular type of flat screen before LED models were developed.
-They use large fluorescent lamps behind the screen that shine through a matrix of coloured Liquid Crystal Display (LCD) cells.
+LCD TVs used to be the most popular type of flat screen before the development of LED models.
+They use large fluorescent lamps behind the screen, which shine through a matrix of coloured Liquid Crystal Display (LCD) cells.

-This style is generally the cheapest, but is in decline due to the advanced technology and larger screen sizes of the LEDs versions.
+This style is generally the cheapest, but is in decline due to the advanced technology and larger screen sizes of the LED versions.

-Although people usually talk about LED and LCD as being two different things, they actually both use the same type of display.
-The difference is the way they’re lit.
-The term LCD TV is usually used to refer to screens lit by Cold Cathode Fluorescent Lamps (CCFL), whereas LED TVs are lit by Light Emitting Diodes (LEDs) are used to light LED TVs.
+Although people usually talk about LED and LCD as being two different things, they both use the same type of display.
+The difference lies in the way they are lit.
+The term LCD is used to refer to screens lit by Cold Cathode Fluorescent Lamps (CCFL), whereas Light Emitting Diodes (LEDs) are used to light LED TVs.

 There are two types of lighting with LED TVs: edge-lit or back-lit.

-Most models nowadays are edge-lit, with LEDs just around the edges of the screen.
-This means these models can be super slim.
+Most models nowadays are edge-lit, with LEDs just around the edges of the screen – meaning these models can be super slim.

 Back-lit models have LEDs spread across the entire back of the screen.
 They aren’t as thin, but the light consistency is slightly better.

 LED TVs are slimmer, brighter and more efficient than older LCD models.